TK Samuels: Storylines

 In 2021, he was in a relationship with Cece King after the latter lost her husband, Ben King in a fire.
 He was also an ambassador for men's health and prostate cancer screening.
 In 2022, ironically, he was diagnosed with prostate cancer himself, and was thrust into CEO of Shortland Street after Te Rongopai Rameka's insistence.
+Following the death of his father and finding out he has a half sister, TK attempts to reconnect with his son estranged son Sidney "Sid" Dutoit, however soon discovers that the new female ED register Gia Te Atakura is in fact Sid.
+TK navigates having a transsexual daughter.
+TK stays in the CEO role until the bushfires badly damage the hospital at Christmas time.